-You are cordially invited to submit papers to the 22nd International Conference on Group Decision and Negotiation, GDN 2022, 12-16 June 2022, Virtual conference.
+You are cordially invited to submit papers to the 23rd International Conference on Group Decision and Negotiation, GDN 2023, 11-15 June 2023, Tokyo, Japan.

 The field of Group Decision and Negotiation focuses on decision processes with at least two participants and a common goal.
 Such processes are complex and self-organising and constitute multi-participant, multi-criteria, ill-structured, dynamic, creative, and often evolutionary problems.
 Major approaches include: